-The Clerk's salary costs, office expenses and Real Time PAYE Payments (RTI) and returns to HMRC are administered through a three year Service Level to 31 March 2024 with Shropshire Council who undertakes a Payroll Bureau role on behalf of the Community Council.
+The Clerk's salary costs, office expenses and Real Time PAYE Payments (RTI) and returns to HMRC are administered through a three year Service Level to 31 March 2027 with Shropshire Council who undertakes a Payroll Bureau role on behalf of the Community Council.

-The Community Council has a limited budget provision of £6,400 for Members Remuneration/ Expenses in accordance with some of the recommendations of the Independent Remuneration Panel.
-In 2021/22 a sum of £600.00 was paid to members in respect of the £150 expenses and carers allowances.
 The Service Level Agreement has an administration charge and also ensures the Council's payments through the Payroll system to meet HMRC requirements.
 In accordance with the provisions of Section 151 of the Local Government (Wales) Measure 2011, and the requirement of the Independent Remuneration Panel for Wales, the Council ensures it publishes by 30 September following the end of the year to which the payments relate, a return in respect of the remuneration received by its members and co-opted members.
-The Chair's Charity Account was replenished during 2021/22.